-5.10 Reversionary Al
+5.10.
+Reversionary AI

-Figure 50 - Reversionary Attitude Indicator
+Figure 56: Reversionary Attitude Indicator

-The fourth page of the AI and DG operating modes presents a reversionary style display of attitude and slip.
-When a transponder is interfaced, this page also allows control and monitoring of the transponder.
+The Reversionary AI page is the last page in all operating modes.
+It presents a reversionary style display of attitude and slip.
+When a transponder is connected, this page also allows control and monitoring of the transponder.
 This mode page cannot be customized by the pilot, but the transponder control can.
-See 5.11 for details on transponder control.
+See Section 5.11 for details on transponder control.

-5.11 Transponder Control
+5.11.
+Transponder Control

-When installed and configured, the AV-30-C can be used to control select uAvionix transponders (including the BeaconX family).
-The full set of transponder controls are available on the Reversionary AI page in each mode.
-Squawk can also be displayed and set on other pages.
+When installed and configured, the AV-30-E can be used to control select uAvionix transponders (including the BeaconX family).
+The full set of transponder controls are available on the Reversionary AI page.
+Squawk and Ident can be controlled on pages other than Reversionary AI.

-5.11.1 Reversionary AI Transponder Control
+5.11.1.
+Reversionary AI Transponder Control